jdi-docs/jdi-light/source/includes/_theory.md

 @UI("[ui=accept-conditions]") public Checkbox acceptConditions;
 @UI("[ui=submit-button]") public Button submitButton;
 ```
-In JDI Light with standard UI Objects the code gets more descriptive, but there still are duplications in locator and element names:
+In JDI Light with standard UI Objects the code gets more descriptive, but there still are duplications in locator and element names (see on the right panel) =====>
 </br></br></br></br></br></br>

 ```java